 The PBV conversion of MHOP was not initiated in 2020.
 PBV conversion is still pending for a small number of scattered sites which were under rehab and/or unoccupied at the time the majority of units converted.
 At the Elliot Twins, 10 additional PBVs will not be placed until as construction completes in 2021.
 The planned construction of MPHA "energy pilot" scattered site homes was postponed indefinitely.
 Waadag Commons and Snelling Yards did not receive AHAPs as expected.
-The scattered site "energy pilot" project was indefinitely postponed.
 MPHA entered into an AHAP with Catholic Charities for its Exodus 2.0 development.